Inland Center: Construction and grand opening

 The mall courcourse with approximately 70 stores, opened October 12, 1966.
 There was parking for 5,000 cars.
 The total lots size was 63 acre.

 1990s

 The mall experienced a number of changes in the 1990s.
-In January 1993, the May Company store closed due to the chain merging with Robinson's to become Robinson's-May leaving the mall with only two anchors, The Broadway and Sears, which reduced overall traffic after merging with May Department Stores.
+In January 1993, the May Company store closed due to the chain merging with Robinson's to become Robinsons-May leaving the mall with only two anchors, The Broadway and Sears, which reduced overall traffic after merging with May Department Stores.
 In 1995, Gottschalks moved into the old May Co building.
 A year later, Macy's bought out The Broadway, and converted its three-story building to a Macy's location.
 In 1998, a fourth anchor building was annexed in front of the mall's main entrance, along with a four-story parking structure.
 The store was Robinsons-May, returning to the mall after a five-year hiatus from doing business in San Bernardino since May Company's closure.